Volley gun: 18th-century volley guns

 The Nock gun resembled a conventional flintlock musket with seven barrels hexagonally brazed around a central barrel.
 All seven .46 caliber (12 mm) barrels were connected to the single flintlock pan in a manner intended to produce simultaneous discharge through row ignition, but one or more barrels frequently failed to fire.
 The gun was invented by James Wilson in 1779 and manufactured by Henry Nock for use through the Napoleonic Wars.
 Five hundred Nock guns were produced for the Royal Navy intended for use in repelling boarders or to clear an enemy deck in advance of friendly boarding parties.
 Admiral Howe's fleet was issued twenty guns for each ship of the line and twelve guns for each frigate.
 Recoil of the 13-pound (5.9 kg) Nock gun caused dislocated shoulders and clavicle fractures among the sailors firing Nock guns; and the muzzle flash from simultaneous discharge of multiple barrels could ignite canvas sail when fired from positions in the rigging.
 The Nock volley gun was considered obsolete by 1805, but a surviving weapon was carried by Richard Widmark in the 1960 movie The Alamo.
 The Nock gun was recently brought to public attention by its inclusion in Bernard Cornwell's Sharpe novels where it was wielded by both Sharpe and his friend and colleague Sergeant Patrick Harper.

 A breech-loading volley gun that was reloaded using multiple breech pieces, similar to the later mitrailleuse, was developed in France in 1775 by a Du Perron.

-19th-century volley guns
+19th-early 20th century volley guns

 Two notable artillery-sized volley guns were developed in the mid-19th century, although neither was particularly successful in practice.
 Developed in the 1860s and based on an 1850s design by a captain Fafschamps, the French mitrailleuse is an example of a multi-barreled volley gun that could fire all of its barrels simultaneously or sequentially over a short period of time.
 Also developed in the 1860s, General Origen Vandenburgh of the New York State Militia designed a weapon that had eighty-five parallel .50 caliber rifle barrels.
 After failing to sell the weapon to the United Kingdom, he reportedly sold a small number to the Confederate States of America, although there is no record that they were actually used.
-One Vandenburgh gun was located at Fort Fisher, North Carolina, and another reportedly at Salisbury, NC.
+One Vandenburgh gun was located at Fort Fisher, North Carolina, and another reportedly at Salisbury, North Carolina.

+In the First Schleswig War, the Danish army used a type of volley gun known as the 'Espignol' (sometimes 'Espingol').
+These were developed by Andreas Anthon Frederik Schumacher in the 1820s and '30s, and used pre-loaded barrels mounted on a gun carriage.
+Each barrel was loaded with 16 to 32 shots and charges, which would fire in turn after ignition.
+The spent barrels would be replaced on the carriage by fresh ones, rather than reloaded. reloading would be performed in workshops.